 - I host a monthly hiking meetup for women.
 I’d love for you to join.

 - Check out meetup.com to find people who are getting together to do the same things you’re interested in doing.

 - Join a church or spiritual group.

-- Join a gym, cycling, or running club.
+- Transform your life when you join a gym, cycling, or running club.

 - Volunteer for a cause you care about.

 - Talk to strangers.

 - Stand on the corner with a sign that says free hugs.